19.2 Nondestructive Examination

 Basics of Nondestructive Examination

-Uses of Nondestructive Examination in industry today
+Uses of Nondestructive Examination in Industry Today

-In industry, especially at fabrication shops with quality assurance programs, there will be a weld sample board with examples for welders to see of what acceptable and unacceptable welds look like.
-The purpose of these examples is to not only provide you with a means to determine if you are doing a good job welding, but to also provide an example weld to strive for so your welds meet a minimum quality standard that will more likely pass the official quality inspection.
+In industry, especially at fabrication shops with quality assurance programs, there will be a weld sample board with examples for welders to see what acceptable and unacceptable welds look like.
+The purpose of these examples is to not only provide you with a comparison to determine if you are doing a good job welding, but to also provide an example weld to strive for so your welds meet a minimum quality standard that will more likely pass the official quality inspection.

-The more critical the application of your weldment, the more stringent the inspection requirements will be depending on the code used.
+Depending on the code used, in general the more critical the application of your weldment, the more stringent the inspection requirements will be.
 NDE is used by industry to ensure that quality weldments are being made to meet both safety and quality requirements and expectations that customers have.
-Let’s discuss some of the more common NDE methods used by industry.
+Let’s discuss some of the more common NDE methods used by industry today.

-Visual Inspection (VT)
+Visual Inspection

-- overlap
+- overlap,

-- porosity
+- porosity,

-- slag inclusions
+- slag inclusions,

-- cracks, such as crater cracks
+- cracks such as crater cracks,

-- arc strikes
+- arc strikes.

 Overlap